onqtam/headjack/src/motivation/philosophy.md

 # Philosophy

 The ability to cooperate flexibly in large numbers has led us to an evolutionary advantage - first through stories and then [markets, clocks](https://www.ribbonfarm.com/2019/02/28/markets-are-eating-the-world/
 ) & [bits](https://a16z.com/2011/08/20/why-software-is-eating-the-world/).
 Any mechanism that makes those more efficient will benefit the species.
+Evolution is 99.9% memetic & accelerating exponentially - media is fundamental.

 <!-- (borrowed from [Sreeram Kannan](https://youtu.be/DikrWN39Hts?t=106)) -->

-Human evolution is 99.9% memetic at this point and is accelerating exponentially - media is fundamental to culture.

 We are like an ant colony with a malfunctioning central brain suffering from multiple personality disorder - segregated into fabricated factions, oblivious to game theory/markets/economics/history, plagued by short-sightedness & nihilism, playing status games, and running exponential experiments in a finite world.